 - Pair up with local entrepreneurs to offer unique guest experiences.

-The future of travel is green travel.
+The future of travel is sustainable tourism.
 If you’re not already trying to be a more sustainable hotel, you could be missing out on extra bookings, big savings and a more positive online image.

 A slick, modern website can help you present relevant, environmentally themed content, capture green travellers’ attention, address their concerns, convince them to book and encourage them to promote your property to like-minded eco-tourists.